Wright Claims Lakeland Commission Seat

 By Bill Dries

-Wesley Wright, the owner of Wright Landscapings, claimed the vacant seat on the Lakeland city commission Thursday, May 25, in unofficial election results.
+Wesley Wright, the owner of Wright Landscapings, claimed the vacant seat on the Lakeland City Commission on Thursday, May 25, in unofficial election results.

-The returns from the Shelby County Election Commission show a close race with an eight-vote margin between Wright and second place finisher Maurice Denbow with Billy Rodgers a distant third.
+The returns from the Shelby County Election Commission show a close race, with an eight-vote margin between Wright and second-place contender Maurice Denbow.
+Billy Rodgers finished a distant third.

-Here are the unofficial returns for all four precincts, election day and early voting:
+Here are the unofficial returns from all four precincts, election day and early voting:

-The critical difference is the race was the wider margin that Wright took over Denbow in the early vote where the margin was 25 votes in the low turnout contest.
+The critical difference in the race was the wider margin that Wright took over Denbow in the early vote, where the margin was 25 votes in the low-turnout contest.

-Wright fills the vacancy created by the resignation earlier this year of commissioner Michele Dial on the four-member commission once the results of the nonpartisan election are certified by the election commission.
+Wright fills the vacancy created by the resignation earlier this year of commissioner Michele Dial on the four-member commission after the results of the nonpartisan election are certified by the election commission.

-Election day in Lakeland came the day before early voting opens Friday in the special general election for state House District 95 that covers Collierville and parts of Germantown and Eads.
+Election day in Lakeland came the day before early voting opened Friday, May 26, in the special general election for state House District 95 that covers Collierville and parts of Germantown and Eads.

 Election day in that race is June 15.